Service to Arkansas

 • Build a website that houses information about the college’s 2 + 2 programs and other agreements to improve access to our programs for potential students.

-In the 2023-2024 academic year, the college representatives visited four community colleges, including the University of Arkansas Community College at Hope-Texarkana, Cossatot Community College of the University of Arkansas, University of Arkansas at Rich Mountain, and University of Arkansas Community College at Morrilton.
-We are developing articulation agreements to allow seamless transfer of students in high-needs areas, such as teaching.
+In the 2023-2024 academic year, college representatives visited four community colleges, including the University of Arkansas Community College at Hope-Texarkana, Cossatot Community College of the University of Arkansas, University of Arkansas at Rich Mountain, and University of Arkansas Community College at Morrilton.
+As a result of these visits, the college finalized a 2+2 agreement with the University of Arkansas at Rich Mountain (UARM), which would enable students who finish an Associate of Arts in Teaching at UARM to obtain a Bachelor of Science in Elementary Education at the University of Arkansas, Fayetteville, with two additional years of coursework.
+Similar agreements are being discussed with Cossatot Community College of the University of Arkansas.
 Faculty and staff are also engaged with the University of Arkansas at Pine Bluff School of Education to explore potential opportunities for collaboration and joint programs.

 Agreements with Community Partners and Clinical Sites